Index funds are the best thing to happen to individual investors since the inception of the stock market.

 Index funds are popular because of the low cost and the high growth rates some can deliver.
 According to Stock Rover, the Vanguard S&P 500 ETF offered a one-year growth rate of 30%, a five-year growth rate of 16.88%, and a 10-year growth rate of 16.59% to 2022. $10,000 invested in a Vanguard S&P 500 ETF in 2011 would have grown to $46,426 on January 01, 2022.

 Many people buy index funds because they do not need to think about them or deal with managers or brokers.
-Others prefer the high rate of growth in line with the market growth.
+Others prefer a high rate of growth that is in line with the market growth.

 Any investment fund can be an index fund.
 Today, there are indexed mutual funds and exchange-traded funds (ETFs).